 COVID-19: Advice if You're Planning a Pregnancy, Pregnant, Recently Pregnant, or Breastfeeding

 There are things you can do to protect your health and the health of your baby.

-While pregnant, you are at higher risk for getting seriously ill from COVID-19.
-That's because pregnancy causes changes in the body that may raise the risk for some infections.
-So it's important to try to avoid infections.
+You are at higher risk for getting seriously ill from COVID-19 if you are pregnant or were recently pregnant.
+And having COVID-19 while pregnant increases your risk of preterm labor and stillbirth.
 The same steps that can help prevent COVID-19 will also help prevent other viral infections, like colds and the flu.